Private Tours for Groups and Families

 Why settle for memorable when you can make your trip to Boston unforgettable?

-- Crave insider secrets and advice from a Boston historian who can introduce you to the very best the city has to offer
+- Crave insider secrets and advice from a Boston tour guide who can introduce you to the very best the city has to offer.

-- Enjoy the bonus of receiving Ben’s children’s book about the beginning of the American Revolution as an eBook and audio book
+- Enjoy the bonus of receiving Ben’s children’s book about the beginning of the American Revolution in print, eBook, and audiobook formats.

-New: The Second Edition of One April in Boston
+The 20th Anniversary Edition of One April in Boston

 Learn the real story of Paul Revere’s Midnight Ride in a tale that teaches American history, the power of imagination, and the value of goal setting.